 The beginnings of practice sessions set in motion everything that follows.

 When we start with clear intentions, we accomplish more in the shortest time.

 1. Specify Goals in the 5 Practice Zones

-Pinpoint objectives for working on repertoire in your New, Developing, and Performance Material Zones.
-Identify aims in both the Technique and Musicianship Zones.
+Pinpoint objectives for repertoire in your New, Developing, and Performance Material Zones.
+Also identify aims in the Technique and Musicianship Zones.
 See “The Power of Specific Goals” and Chapter 1 of The Musician’s Way for more about my concept of 5 practice zones.

 2. Warm Up Wholeheartedly

 First, center yourself and then spend 10-15 minutes deliberately warming up, bringing all of your mental, physical, and musical faculties into alignment.

-In “The Total Warm-Up,” I spell out a framework to organize your preparatory routines.
+In “The Total Warm-Up,” I spell out a 6-part framework to structure our warm-up routines.

 4. Honor the Creative Process

-Embrace challenges as portals to growth, recognizing that creativity involves striving and going beyond the realms of comfort.
+Embrace any challenges as portals to growth, recognizing that creativity involves going beyond the realms of comfort.

-Most of all, adopt an attitude of love and reverence for music.
-Then, your every gesture will resonate with spirit.
+Most of all, adopt an attitude of love and reverence for music – infuse every musical gesture will spirit.

 © 2014 Gerald Klickstein